-There has been a lot of questions, discussions and rumours around the new regulation of personal mobility vehicles in Spain.
+There have been a lot of questions, discussions, and rumours around the new regulation of personal mobility vehicles in Spain.
 We have received a lot of emails and calls from customers and distributors who have been misinformed and now are in fear and panic.
 There is no need to panic!
-The new regulation is not restricting you from using your electric scooter but just makes sure that you participate in the traffic in a responsible, appropriate and regulated way that does not put in danger you or any other participants of the traffic.
+The new regulation is not restricting you from using your electric scooter.
+The aim of it is that you participate in the traffic in a responsible, appropriate and regulated way that does not put in danger you or any other participants of the traffic.

-In November 2019, Joyor Electric Scooter among other leading brands and manufacturers in the market, has been invited to an official meeting with the General Directorate of Traffic of Spain (DGT) in Madrid where the new regulation norms were explained and the process that we will have to follow during the next 2 years.
+In November 2019, Joyor Electric Scooter among other leading brands and manufacturers in the market has been invited to an official meeting with the General Directorate of Traffic of Spain (DGT) in Madrid.
+There, they explained the new regulation norms and the process that we will have to follow during the next 2 years.
 We have prepared this article to share with you the relevant official information and to avoid any misunderstandings.

 A year ago, in February 2020, we have published an article on this topic.
 DGT has been already working on the new regulations and published some general recommendations.
 You can check out this information here; The new regulation has been published recently.
 You can access it here or on the official DGT website.
 It is mainly based on the previous recommendations, but it clarifies some important details and next steps in the process.

 1. Clarification of the Personal Mobility Vehicle definition.